California State Route 186: Route description

+Route 186 is defined in section 486 of the California Streets and Highways Code, and that the highway is "from the international boundary near Algodones to Route 8".

 SR 186 begins at the United States–Mexico border (near Avenue International) in the community of Los Algodones.
 The route heads to the northeast along the Alamo Canal and crosses the center of the Fort Yuma-Quechan Reservation.
 Most of the surroundings of SR 186 are desolate, compared to the developed region across the border in Mexico.
 The highway continues northward, crossing the All-American Canal, where it turns to the north.
 SR 186 continues northward to an interchange with I-8 in Araz Junction, where the route terminates at the northbound ramps.
 The route continues northward as locally maintained Araz Road.
 Near the interchange is a casino operated by the Quechan Native American tribe that opened in 2009.

 SR 186 is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 In 2014, SR 186 had an annual average daily traffic (AADT) of 3,800 vehicles at the southern end, and 8,200 vehicles at the junction with I-8, the latter of which was the highest AADT for the highway.